atrain42/atrain42/README.md

 ### Hi there 👋
-I am a self-taught developer who has a passion for software development.
+I am a frontend developer who has a passion for all areas of software development.
 What I enjoy the most about software development, is the challenge and continuous learning within the industry.
 I have always loved art and technology, and I find that frontend development is the perfect combination of both.

 ### What am I currently doing? ⚡️
 - Working as a Frontend Developer at Advisory Alpha